bit-brick/bit-brick-docs/docs/k1_pro/k1_pro-software/peripheral_driver/AUDIO.md

 #  Audio

-## 1. 概述
+## 1. Overview

-### 1.1 Rockchip 音频特性
+### 1.1 Rockchip Audio Features

-本小节描述 RK 平台的音频特性，如表 1-1 所示：
+This section describes the audio features of the RK platform, as shown in Table 1-1:
 ![alt text](/pdf/rk/audio/image.png)

-表 1-1 Rockchip Audio 特性
+Table 1-1 Rockchip Audio Features

 ### 1.2 DAI

-本章节主要描述 RK 平台数字音频接口支持情况。
+This chapter mainly describes the support of digital audio interfaces on the RK platform.

 #### 1.2.1 I2S

-RK 平台有两种 I2S 控制器：I2S 和 I2S-TDM。I2S 控制器支持 I2S, PCM 协议；I2S-TDM 控制器支持 I2S, PCM, TDM 协议。
+The RK platform has two types of I2S controllers: I2S and I2S-TDM.
+The I2S controller supports I2S and PCM protocols; the I2S-TDM controller supports I2S, PCM, and TDM protocols.

-##### 1.2.1.1 I2S 控制器 Features
+##### 1.2.1.1 I2S Controller Features

-- 支持 8 声道 I2S 协议：standard, left justified, right justified
+- Supports 8-channel I2S protocol: standard, left justified, right justified
-- 支持 stereo PCM 协议：early, late 1, late 2, late 3
+- Supports stereo PCM protocol: early, late 1, late 2, late 3
-- 支持 master/slave 模式，模式同时应用于 TX/RX 逻辑
+- Supports master/slave mode, mode applies to both TX/RX logic
-- 支持 8k ~ 192k 采样率，384k 采样率
+- Supports 8k ~ 192k sampling rate, 384k sampling rate
-- 支持 16 ~ 32 bits 位宽
+- Supports 16 ~ 32 bits width
-- 支持 MSB/LSB 模式
+- Supports MSB/LSB mode
-- 支持 时钟相位调整
+- Supports clock phase adjustment
-- 支持 时钟补偿
+- Supports clock compensation

 **Note**:
-384k 采样率需要高精度 clk，可从 MCLK PIN 导入外部高精度 clk 或者采用 slave 模式。
+384k sampling rate requires a high-precision clk, which can be imported from the MCLK PIN or use slave mode.
-不支持 mono PCM，如有需求，可采用 stereo PCM 传输 mono PCM，有效数据放在 slot 0。
+Mono PCM is not supported.
+If needed, stereo PCM can be used to transmit mono PCM, with valid data in slot 0.
-时钟补偿应用于异源系统的时钟补偿，比如 UAC，但有使用条件限制，参考音频时钟补偿章节。
+Clock compensation is used for clock compensation in heterogeneous systems, such as UAC, but has usage restrictions.
+Refer to the audio clock compensation section.

-##### 1.2.1.2 I2S-TDM 控制器 Features
+##### 1.2.1.2 I2S-TDM Controller Features

-除了支持 I2S 控制器的功能之外，I2S-TDM 控制器新增支持如下功能：
+In addition to the functions supported by the I2S controller, the I2S-TDM controller adds the following features:

-- 支持 8 slots TDM PCM 协议：normal, left shift mode[0~3]
+- Supports 8 slots TDM PCM protocol: normal, left shift mode[0~3]
-- 支持 8 slots TDM I2S 协议：normal, left justified, right justified
+- Supports 8 slots TDM I2S protocol: normal, left justified, right justified
-- 支持 slot 位宽可配：16 ~ 32 bits
+- Supports configurable slot width: 16 ~ 32 bits
-- 支持 data line 全映射，可重映射 data line 与 path 的关系
+- Supports full mapping of data lines, can remap the relationship between data lines and paths
-- 支持 TX/RX 异步模式，独立的时钟，可支持独立的采样率，位宽，协议
+- Supports TX/RX asynchronous mode, independent clocks, can support independent sampling rates, bit widths, protocols
-- 支持 TX/RX 同步模式，共享时钟
+- Supports TX/RX synchronous mode, shared clock
-- 支持 PCM FSYNC 宽度可配：[1~7] sclk cycle 或 one channel block
+- Supports configurable PCM FSYNC width: [1~7] sclk cycle or one channel block
-- 支持 I2S FSYNC 宽度可配：half frame / whole frame
+- Supports configurable I2S FSYNC width: half frame / whole frame

 **Note**:
-slot 仅支持偶数配置。
+Only even slot configurations are supported.
-TDM I2S 长帧模式下，可支持 16 声道传输。
+In TDM I2S long frame mode, up to 16 channels can be transmitted.
-TDM 协议下，仅使用 path-0，所以物理连接的 PIN 与声道不对应时，请通过 data line 重映射到 path-0。
+In TDM protocol, only path-0 is used, so when the physical PIN connected does not correspond to the channel, please remap the data line to path-0.

-##### 1.2.1.3 RK 系列芯片 I2S 支持列表
+##### 1.2.1.3 RK Series Chips I2S Support List

 Chip| I2S| I2S-TDM
 ---|---|---